 I serve on the boards of The Center for Women and Enterprise, March of Dimes and the Chief Executives Club of Boston.
 I’m especially proud to be state board chair for the March of Dimes and most recently was named to its national Volunteer Leadership Council.
-I also currently chair the WGBH Corporate Executive Council, serve on the Women’s Advisory Network of the Greater Boston Chamber of Commerce and am a member of the Massachusetts Women’s Forum.
+I also currently chair the WGBH Corporate Executive Council, serve on the Women’s Advisory Network and the Board of Directors of the Greater Boston Chamber of Commerce and am a member of the Massachusetts Women’s Forum.
 I’m on the executive committee of the Public Relations Global Network—interacting almost daily with my “sister” (and “brother”) agency principals in every major media market to develop world-class relationships for our clients and teams.

 When I’m not doing that?
 You might find me with my husband, rooting on my son or daughter at a hockey rink or lacrosse field, or walking my Wheaten Terrier.
 My favorite place to be is the beach — any beach with a great book and great company.
 What else do you want to know?
 Before Wendy and I founded Castle in 1996, I held in-house marketing positions at KPMG, Lesley University and the Massachusetts Bar Association, and was an executive at IQ & J, a premier Boston agency.
 I’ve worked on everything from pita chips to online travel to medical imaging to student lending.
 I grew up in Brookline, Mass. and am a proud alumna of UMass Amherst.
 And I really, really miss my Blackberry.
 Let me know if you have any questions.

 Wendy Spivak Principal/Founder

 I can’t help myself — every time I go to someone else’s event, I find myself thinking about what I would change.
 How could I make it flow better, what technology would work better, how might the speaker be more impactful, how else could I convey the message?
 No detail is too small.
 I bring that same critical eye to Castle’s events team…well before an event begins.
 While I start working with my clients at a high level — the 50,000-foot view — to determine program or event goals and content, I can also get my hands dirty.
 Really dirty.
 I’ve been under the streets of NYC supervising cable workers to ensure the technology worked at an event; in hotel kitchens supervising plating of food; up all night redirecting transportation plans because of a weather emergency.
 I always have a Plan B. My clients usually don’t know what goes on behind the scenes to make their event a smashing success, but that’s not important.
 They know and appreciate the results.

 When I am not overseeing an event somewhere around the world (I have managed events on almost every continent), I’m often in my office, surrounded by project management plans and ensuring our events proceed as smoothly as possible.
 With decades of experience in events and marketing, I manage my teams to deliver the same level of quality and service that is my hallmark.
 I also manage Castle’s operations, making sure that our financial, HR and technology needs are well met.